LucasJMO/E6Plus/classes/Bard.md

 **Song of Battle**: Affected allies gain +1 to attack rolls and damage.

-**Song of Swiftness**: Affected allies who make a full attack gain an extra attack at their full base attack bonus.
+**Song of Swiftness**: Affected allies who make an attack gain an extra attack at their full base attack bonus.
 Additionally a Bard with song of swiftness active increases all of their forms of movement (land movement, burrow, climb, fly, and swim) by 30 feet, up to a maximum of twice the Bard's normal speed with that form of movement.

 **Combine Songs**: At 6th level, a Bard gains the ability to have multiple songs active at the same time.
 Starting a combined song is a standard action, switching either active song is a swift action, and stopping is a free action.
 Two versions of the same song can be active, however their effects do not stack.
 The exceptions to this are song of shelter (the Bard can choose a different type of energy for each song) and song of freedom (the Bard can choose a separate target for each song, or suppress two ongoing spell effects on the same target).
 A Bard with a combined song active must fully stop (end both songs) before entering a power song.